Written by Industry Expert David Ellison, Aquatic Biologist

-The Chesapeake Bay Watershed is greatly impacted by inflow from the developed and agricultural areas surrounding the waters.
-Algae growth in stormwater ponds in urban areas and in the Chesapeake Bay are often directly correlated with high nutrient levels in the waters.
-Many lawn care practices can contribute to phosphorous and nitrogen loading in the local watershed.
+Natural watersheds are greatly impacted by inflow from the developed and agricultural areas surrounding the waters.
+Algae growth in stormwater and irrigation ponds in urban areas are often directly correlated with high nutrient levels in the waters.
+Many lawn and turf care practices can contribute to phosphorous and nitrogen loading in the local watershed.

-When applying fertilizer this year, you should make sure it is done responsibly to ensure that the product is utilized by the grass and not washed away.
+When applying fertilizer, you should make sure it is done responsibly to ensure that the product is utilized by the grass and not washed away.
 One of the first things that you should do is read the label on the product you are applying.
 The first of the three numbers lists the amount of nitrogen in the bag, the second is the amount of phosphorous, and the third lists the amount of potassium.
-A soil test at your local agricultural extension office can be performed to determine what fertilizer will work best for your lawn.
-Phosphorous-free fertilizers work well on most lawns.
+A soil test at your local agricultural extension office can be performed to determine what fertilizer will work best for your grass.
+Phosphorous-free fertilizers work well on most greens.
 Phosphorous is often the growth limiting nutrient for pond algae and when lower amounts of phosphorous are present, algae typically has a difficult time growing.

 Use the right equipment to apply fertilizer at the right rate, based on the soil test results.
-A 2013 Chesapeake Bay Nutrient Management report recommends not applying fertilizer within 15 to 20 feet of a waterbody.
+Industry experts recommend avoiding fertilizer applications within 15 to 20 feet of a waterbody.
 One of the most important things to remember is to prevent spills and overspreading of the product into drains or ditches that flow into ponds.
 Runoff is a major source of nutrient input for ponds and the added input from fertilizer will further degrade the water quality in your pond.

-Also, when maintaining your lawn and garden, keep grass clippings and other debris from entering the nearby waterbody.
+Also, when maintaining your lawn or golf course, keep grass clippings and other debris from entering the nearby waterbody.
 This will also add extra nutrients to the pond, causing nuisance algae and aquatic weed growth.
-Using responsible lawn practices as part of your nutrient management plan will not only be beneficial for your lawn, but also will prevent long term pond problems.
+Using responsible practices as part of your nutrient management plan will not only be beneficial for your greens, but also will prevent long term pond problems.